Fallout: New Vegas/Unused NPCs

 Form ID: E35B7

 An unused version of Ignacio Rivas, the Followers scientist at HELIOS One.
-This version isn't part of any factions and doesn't have any ai packages.
-He also doesn't carry the East Terminal password, neither does he possesses the finished version's script.
+This version isn't part of any factions and doesn't have any AI packages.
+He also doesn't carry the East Terminal password, neither does he possess the finished version's script.
+Visually, he is identical, however.

 Form ID: 1228E2

 An unused version of Kate, Michael Angelo's assistant.
-This version lacks many factions and ai packages, but shares the same inventory.
-She also has the same hair, eyebrows and eyecolor, but a completely different face and voice.
+This version lacks any factions and AI packages, but shares the same inventory.
+She also has the same hair, eyebrows and eye color, but a completely different face and voice.

 An unused version called VHDLegionOliverFakeLegate internally.
 Wears generic Legion armor instead of the Legate's unique armor.
 Possibly a leftover from a discarded segment of the end of the Legion questline.